-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

-Operating Agency Monthly
+Operating Agency Monthly Quarterly

-Sub-State Entity Quarterly
+Sub-State Entity

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data Frequency of data aggregation and aggregation and analysis (check each analysis(check each that applies): that applies):

 D.e2 - Number and percent of IPCs stating participants/legally authorized representatives were given a choice of providers.
-Numerator: # of IPCs containing verified choice of providers in the plan of care documentation Denominator: total # of IPC's
+Numerator: # of IPCs containing verified choice of providers in the plan of care documentation Denominator: # of IPC's approved

-Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify: EMWS, or its successor
+Data Source (Select one): Record reviews, off-site If 'Other' is selected, specify: EMWS or its successor

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Operating Agency Weekly 100% Review Monthly Less than 100% Review Sub-State Entity Other Specify: Quarterly Annually Representative Sample Confidence Interval = Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Other Specify: Quarterly Annually Representative Sample Confidence Interval = Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-ii.
+ii. .
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the state to discover/identify problems/issues within the waiver program, including frequency and parties responsible.